 skip to content

-A budget is the financial representation of a planning process, usually annual as in the University.
+A budget is the financial representation of a planning process, usually annual.
 It is finalised before the beginning of a financial year and actual income and expenditure are measured against it as a means of reviewing performance and controlling expenditure.

-The University's planning process considers not only the following year's budget but projections for the 3 years beyond it.
-By planning this far ahead and revising those estimates every year we ensure the medium-term sustainability of our activities.
+The University’s planning process considers not only the following year’s budget but projections for the immediate years beyond it.
+By planning further ahead and revising those estimates every year the aim is to ensure the medium-term financial sustainability of our activities.

 Forecasting is a shorter-term activity, usually performed at regular intervals e.g. quarterly and limited to updating our view of the current year.
-It takes into account actual income or levels of expenditure and projects these forward to the end of the financial year.
+It considers actual income or levels of expenditure and projects these forward to the end of the financial year.

 It provides useful information about expected current year out-turn so that corrective actions may be taken where appropriate.